-This is the default compile point type for manual compile points.
+This is the default compile point type.
 With a locked compile point, the tool does not make any interface changes or reoptimize the compile point during top-level mapping.
-An interface logic model (ILM) of the compile point is created (see Interface Logic Models, on page 447) and included for the top-level mapping.
+An interface logic model (ILM) of the compile point is created (see Interface Logic Models, on page 446) and included for the top-level mapping.
 The ILM remains unchanged during top-level mapping.